boxwise/boxtribute/flask/README.md

 #### Usage of Logger

-To log to the console while running the `flask` service, do
+To log to the console while running the `webapp` service, do

     from flask import current_app
     current_app.logger.warn(<whatever you want to log>)